LDAV/infinite-scrolling-datepicker/README.md

 ## Description

+A lightweight, fast and touch-friendly JavaScript datepicker with infinite scroll of months and years.

 Why a new datepicker if there is the jQuery UI datepicker that’s heavily used everywhere?
 The answer is simple: Because it’s infinitely scrolling.

 Most (if not all) datepickers resemble traditional paper calendars with one month on view at a time.
 In a digital setting with virtually endless viewports, this is an unnecessary limitation.

+- Built for modern web apps.
+- Supports dynamic loading of months.
+- Customizable appearance via CSS.
+- No dependencies (vanilla JS + jQuery).

 From an idea of 2015 [Systemantics GmbH](http://www.systemantics.net/)